ethereum/hive/docs/simulators.md

 list.
 The client container will not be created if any of the given networks doesn't exist.

 Other form parameters, specifically those with a prefix of `HIVE_`, are passed to the client entry point as environment variables.
 Please see the [client interface documentation] for environment variables supported by Ethereum clients.

 Parameters with a filename are copied into the client container as files.
+Note: the **parameter name** is used as the destination file name.
+The 'filename' submitted in the form is ignored.
+This is because multipart/form-data does not support specifying directory components in 'filename'.

 Response: